CELEBRATE CHRISTMAS AROUND THE WORLD AND HOLIDAYS OF LIGHT, AN ANNUAL MSI TRADITION!

 Then right-click on the full-size image and select 'Save Picture As' to save to your hard drive.

-- MSI’s 45-foot Grand Tree is decked with more than 30,000 lights and hundreds of "Peanuts"-inspired ornaments.
-[J.B.
-Spector, Museum of Science and Industry]
+- The 45-foot Grand Tree is decked in more than 30,000 lights, as well as festive trimmings and ornaments.
+[Alison Neidt Toonen, Museum of Science and Industry]

 Images presented here are for the express use for promoting the Museum of Science and Industry.
 All images must be properly credited.
 Images may not be reproduced by third parties without express written permission from the Museum of Science and Industry.